 Terms altered

-110. A Member who has given a notice of motion may alter its terms by notifying the Clerk in writing within such time as will enable the alteration to be made on the Notice Paper.
+110. A Member (or if a co-sponsored motion, the co-sponsor) who has given a notice of motion may alter its terms by notifying the Clerk in writing within such time as will enable the alteration to be made on the Notice Paper.

 Withdrawal of notice

-111. A Member who has given a notice of motion may withdraw the notice by notifying the Clerk in writing at any time prior to that proposed for moving the motion.
+111. A Member (or if a co-sponsored motion, the co-sponsor) who has given a notice of motion may withdraw the notice by notifying the Clerk in writing at any time prior to that proposed for moving the motion.

 Operation of notice

 112. A notice of motion becomes effective only when it appears on the Notice Paper.